AFadhluddin/kyra-test/docs/architecture.md

 ## Overview

-This project is a full-stack application with a Python-based backend (FastAPI) and a modern JavaScript frontend (likely React, based on `.tsx` files).
-The backend provides RESTful APIs, authentication, database management, and RAG (Retrieval-Augmented Generation) services.
-The frontend offers a user interface for chat, authentication, and data visualization.
+This project is a full-stack application with a Python-based backend (FastAPI) and a modern JavaScript frontend (React).
+The backend provides RESTful APIs, authentication, database management, analytics, and RAG (Retrieval-Augmented Generation) services.
+The frontend offers a user interface for chat, authentication, session management, and data visualization.
 The system is designed for modularity, scalability, and ease of extension.

 ---